evolutionygo/genesys-card-generator/README.md

   - 🟡 **Yellow background** (black text): 10-19 points
   - 🟢 **Green background** (black text): 1-9 points
 - **Semi-transparent background** - Points are visible without completely obscuring the card art
-- **Centered text** - Numbers are perfectly centered within their colored rectangles
+- **Centered text** - Numbers are centered within their colored rectangles
+- **System font detection** - Works with any suitable font available on the system, with a graceful fallback if none are found.

-All images are high-quality full-resolution JPEG files with the point values clearly overlaid.
+All images are high-quality JPEG files with the point values clearly overlaid.

 ## Image Sources